 HOME PAGE

-Adoration, Confessions & Anointing for 30 minutes before every Mass
+Adoration, Confessions & Anointing are available for 30 minutes before each Mass

 11:00 am Adoration and Confessions at Buxton